Neonn86/Campaign-Effect-Analysis-for-a-Video-Game-Company/README.md

 ## Structure
 ### 1. Evaluate the change in revenue
-- Split the user spend data into two groups, those who were invited to participate the online community and those who were not.
-- Split into two time periods, the month before the introduction of the online community and the month after.

 Using the **diff-in-diff model**, we found that joining the online community resulted in a statistically significant increase in spend of $29.02.

 ### 2. Estimate the customer churn